 Measuring ROI: from implementation to sustained results

-When calculating ROI, consider both direct benefits (reduced scrap, lower labor costs, decreased downtime) and indirect benefits (faster worker onboarding, improved safety conditions, accelerated innovation).
+When calculating ROI, consider both direct benefits (reduced scrap, lower labor costs, decreased downtime) and indirect benefits (faster worker onboarding, better safety conditions, accelerated innovation).
 A phased implementation approach beginning with proof of concepts allows for better risk management and more accurate ROI calculations based on real-world results.

 Best practices for sustainable scrap reduction